rotki/docs/contribution-guides/vue-typescript.md

 pnpm run setup:hooks
 ```

-You will see a message saying `husky - Git hooks installed`.
 Now you should have a pre-commit hook that runs whenever you commit a file and lints the staged files.

+> [!NOTE]
+> If the hook was installed successfully, you should see lint-staged running every time you commit.

 Before committing and pushing your commits, ensure that you fix any lint issues.
 You can do this by running: